 How to Read this Documentation¶

-- You can translate the app in more languages, and improve existing ones.
+- You can translate the app (GitHub account required).

-- You can translate and improve this very documentation (GitHub account required).
+- You can translate and improve this documentation (GitHub account required).

-- You can join the community on Reddit, Discord, and the forum and help new and other users.
+- You can join the community on Reddit, Discord, and GitHub Discussions and help new and other users.

-- You can tackle open issues on GitHub and help develop the application itself.
+- You can tackle open issues on GitHub and help develop the application itself (GitHub account required).